lacedwithennui/pit-clock-react/README.md

 # How to set up a local instance: #
 Install node.js, clone this project and navigate to the folder in a code editor of your choice.
 Then you can simply run `npm i`, `npm run build`, and `serve -s build -l 3000` to start the local instance.
 You can open the page in any browser by navigating to
 `http://localhost:3000`.
-I strongly advise against using a dev server with `npm run start` because of the error overlay that will show up when states are unset (before rendering finishes) unless you feel like going through the trouble to turn it off.
+If you are running a development environment with `npm run start`, please note that the error overlay is turned off in the styles, and you can turn it back on by finding shared.scss and commenting out the iframe display properties at the top of the file.